MicrosoftDocs/dynamics-365-ai/ai-docs/sales/dynamics365-sales-insights-app.md

 This application is designed to help sales managers and sellers in their day-to-day job to keep track of their work.

-**As a sales manager, you can**
+**As a sales manager, you can:**

--	Understand what customers are talking about to get strategic insights on trending tracked keywords, brands, and competitors that allows you to design sales strategies and training of your team.
-To learn more, see [View home page](dynamics365-sales-insights-app-home-page.md)
+-	Understand what customers are talking about to get strategic insights on trending tracked keywords, brands, and competitors that allow you to design sales strategies and training of your team.
+To learn more, see [View home page](dynamics365-sales-insights-app-home-page.md).

--	Understand if your opportunities and leads are loosing momentum and be on top them to convert into deals.
-To learn more, see [Are my team’s deals on track?](dynamics365-sales-insights-app-home-page.md#are-my-teams-deals-on-track).
+-	Understand if your opportunities and leads are losing momentum and be on top them to convert into deals.
+To learn more, see [Are my team’s deals on track?](dynamics365-sales-insights-app-home-page.md#are-my-teams-deals-on-track)

 -	View and compare what’s happening in sales calls and insights on the behaviors of your top sellers<!--, and the sales pipeline for the timeline-->.
-To learn more, see [View team information](conversation-intelligence-team-overview.md)
+To learn more, see [View team information](conversation-intelligence-team-overview.md).

 -	View team’s insights, customer sentiment, and team’s conversational style<!--, and sales pipeline-->.
 To learn more, see [View team information](conversation-intelligence-team-overview.md).

--	View and understand individual seller’s conversation style<!--, sales pipeline-->, customer sentiment, insights, and call history.
+-	View and understand an individual seller’s conversation style<!--, sales pipeline-->, customer sentiment, insights, and call history.
 To learn more, see [View sales rep information](conversation-intelligence-seller-details.md).

 -	View insights on the status of your current sales period such as the sum of actual revenue, total estimated revenues, total deals won, and the average revenue generated.
 To learn more, see [View overall sales and seller insights](dynamics365-sales-insights-app-home-page.md).

-**As a seller, you can**
+**As a seller, you can:**

 -	View your conversation insights, customer sentiment, conversations style, sales pipeline, and call history.
 To learn more,  see [View sales rep information](conversation-intelligence-seller-details.md).

-**As a administrator, you can**
+**As an administrator, you can:**

 -	Configure tracker keywords and competitors that you want to track for your team’s calls with customers.
 To learn more, see [Configure keywords and competitors to track](configure-keywords-competitors.md).